 Among the hydrobiids, the plainest genus is arguably Somatogyrus, which bears a relatively heavy but otherwise nondescript shell and a simple penis.
 All the other hydrobiid groups – the Amnicolines, the Nymphophilines, the Fontigentines – have an elaborate penial morphology with accessory lobes and glandular crests and extra ducts and were already, by Walker’s day, split into scores of regional species.
 It did not seem fair to Walker that there should be dozens of species of Amnicola in New England, and hundreds of species of pleurocerids in Alabama, but just four species of Somatogyrus, simply because they were so plain.

-By 1909 it was beginning to seem unfair to Walker that the genus Somatogyrus should include 21 indistinguishable species and one that looked different.
+By 1909 it was beginning to seem unfair to Walker that the genus Somatogyrus should include 21 indistinguishable species (by that point, see note 11) and one that looked different.
 So he removed his S. umbilicatus to a separate genus, Clappia, and redescribed it as Clappia clappi, to doubly-ingratiate himself with G. H. Clapp, then curator of mollusks at Harvard’s MCZ [Plate above, see ref 9].
 The genus remains valid to this day, although the specific nomen “clappi” was dead aborning .

 But with the advantage of 100 years’ perspective, I would suggest that Bryant Walker’s best work was “Malacology at the University of Michigan.”
 If there was any interest in mollusks at Ann Arbor prior to Walker, I can find no evidence of it .
 But after Walker came Goodrich , and after Goodrich came van der Schalie, and under van der Schalie trained W. J. Clench, A. R. Solem, P. F. Basch, J. B. Burch, W. H. Heard, and many, many others, including (full disclosure) my own Ph.D. advisor, G. M. Davis.